jochumdev/microwire/README.md

 ## Known bugs

-- When you execute an App with "--help" or "--version" you get an error after the normal output
+- When you execute an App with "--help" or "--version" it does not exit after that.

 ## Authors